bangle-io/bangle-editor/react/api.md

 id: 'react'
 ---

-This package provides you with a React API for integrating BangleJS in your React app.
+This package provides you with a React API for integrating Bangle in your React app.

 ### Installation